SS Mona (1878): Construction & dimensions

 Mona had a nominal horsepower of 160 HP, and this gave her a speed of 13 knots.

 Service life

 A passenger-cargo ship, Mona was an important vessel in the history of the Isle of Man Steam Packet Company.
-She was the line′s first single-screw ship, but was also fitted with vertical compound steam engines.
-She proved much more economical to run and far better suited to winter service than the paddle steamers which had previously made up the Company's fleet.
+She was the line's first single-screw ship, but was also fitted with vertical compound steam engines.
+She proved much more economical to run and far better suited to winter service than the paddle steamers which had previously made up the company's fleet.

-On 21 December 1878, she was run into by the steam barge Mersey at Liverpool and was severely damaged.
+On 21 December 1878, she was involved in a collision with the steam barge Mersey at Liverpool and was severely damaged.

 Loss

 Under the command of Captain James Brew, whilst Mona was lying at anchor in the Formby Channel (53°27′0″N 3°02′0″W) in the approaches to Liverpool in 1883, the Spanish steamer Rita collided with her.
 Mona sank almost immediately.
 Rita was outward bound from Liverpool, but she sustained damage in the collision that forced her to return to port.
 Mona's crew, together with two women who were the only passengers on board, took to the lifeboats and were saved, some being picked up by the Formby Lightship.

 Ironically, in 1881, Hughes & Co., brokers of Liverpool, who had foreign customers for reasonably new screw steamers, had offered £18,000 for the vessel, but the Steam Packet refused - their price being £21,000.